hammedTiamiyu/backend_tech_interview/README.md

 }
 ```

-#### SUBMISSION: Create a GitHub repo (which is to be forwarded to this email: ) to document all the apis.
-This doucmentation should contain info like logic and created endpoint for ecah api.
+#### SUBMISSION: Create a GitHub repo (which is to be forwarded to this email: Tinkokogroup101@gmail.com ) to document all the apis.
+This doucmentation should contain info like logic and created endpoint, payloads and http method for ecah api.
 You can reach us for more clarity or explanation at any point.
 This assessment is to be completed under 48 Hours.

-###
+### GOOD LUCK